-Note: The date, time or place of these lectures may change due to the instructor's and lecturer's schedules.
-Please check the details beforehand with the seminar guide leaflet distributed to each Department.
+Note: The date, time or place of these lectures may change due to the inviter's and lecturer's schedules.

+Please check the details with the seminar guide leaflet distributed to each Department beforehand.

-Please check our website for the latest information.
+Also please check our website for the latest information.
+We might add the seminar other than the above.